plygenom/aws_RestApi_Priv/README.md

 The cfn template will created below resources

+1) DynamoDD table with (key: UserId sort-key: Department)
-2) 3 Lambda functions(select,upsert,delete) Lambda layer to send all the lambda access log to particular log stream.
+2) 3 NodeJS Lambda functions(select,upsert,delete) which does dynamoDB SDK operations and Lambda layer to send the access log to custom log-stream.
 3) rest-api with 3 resource method

       1) select(GET) -> Integerated with Lambda  -> DynamoDB table (does `select` Item)